 Good advice for teenage boys often comes from fathers, teachers, mentors and role models.
 These are the people you look up as an example of the person you aspire to be in your own life.
-Whether you're seeking advice about girls, school, sports or everyday wisdom, there are answers out there.
+Whether you're seeking boys' advice about teen love, school, sports or everyday wisdom, there are answers out there.

 When you aren't sure how to be a good boyfriend, you may be tempted to look to the media as an example.
 However, men are often portrayed inaccurately, which can cause a lot of confusion.
 There are a few simple things to keep in mind when you begin dating that can help you keep your girlfriend (or boyfriend) happy.